godotengine/godot-docs/learning/step_by_step/instancing.rst

 Editing instances
 -----------------

 Select one of the many copies of the balls and go to the property editor.
-Let's make it much more bouncy.
-To do this, look for the Bounce parameter and set it to 1.0:
+Let's make it bounce a lot more, so look for the Bounce parameter and set it to 1.0:

 .. image:: /img/instedit.png

-Notice that a grey "revert" button appeared.
-When this button is present, it means we modified a property in the instanced scene to override a specific value that differs from the original scene.
-Even if that property is modified in the original scene later, our custom value here will continue to overwrite it.
-Pressing the revert button will restore the property to the value that comes from the original scene.
+Grey "revert" button will appear.
+When this button is present, it means we modified a property in the instanced scene to override a specific value in this instance.
+Even if that property is modified in the original scene, the custom value will always overwrite it.
+Pressing the revert button will restore the property to the original value that came from the scene.

 Conclusion
 ----------

 Instancing seems handy, but there is more to it than meets the eye!
-The next part of the tutorial will show how this feature can help you organize your entire game...
+The next part of the instancing tutorial should cover the rest..